Referendums in Taiwan: Defensive referendum

 Article 17 of the Referendum Act states "When the country is under the threat of foreign force and the national sovereignty is likely to be changed, the President may, with the resolution of the meeting of the Executive Yuan, apply the matters regarding the national security to referendum."
 Such a referendum has been held in 2004.

-2017 amendment
+2017–2019 amendments to the Referendum Act

 No national referendum question had reached the majority support quota until 2018, when seven questions were approved as part of a ten-question referendum.
 Three had been successful at the local level.
 New Power Party, Taiwan Solidarity Union, and some DPP members are major forces in the legislature calling for reform.